fbpx Skip to main content

 A defined contribution pension fund is relatively straightforward.
 It will pay pension benefits based on the accumulated contributions made by you and your employer and how those investments have performed over time.

-There are no specific safeguards in place, and benefits are usually not guaranteed, which means the overall value of your pension assets could rise or fall.
+There are often no specific safeguards in place, and benefits are usually not guaranteed, which means the overall value of your pension assets could rise or fall.

 The risks associated with a QROPS transfer from a defined contribution scheme are lower than for a defined benefit fund.
 The administrative costs of effecting a transfer are lower because the process is simpler.

-Expats can opt to transfer a pension fund into a Self-Invested Personal Pension or QROPS fund to consolidate several pension plans into one place and ensure they have the flexibility and financial control over their retirement assets.
+Expats can opt to transfer a pension fund into a Self-Invested Personal Pension (SIPP) or QROPS fund to consolidate several pension plans into one place and ensure they have the flexibility and financial control over their retirement assets.

 Our guide to SIPPs vs QROPS provides further information about how these two transfer options compare.